 Wellness is the largest independent holistic pet food company in the world, and it’s earned that distinction by focusing on natural ingredients whenever possible.

-Who Owns Wellness and Where Is It Made?
+Who Owns Wellness Cat Food and Where Is It Made?

 Wellness is owned by a Philadelphia-based private investment management company named the Berwind Corporation.